Fallacy profile

 Difficulty

-Usually easier to teach once readers already have some logic or analytic background.
+Usually easier once readers already have some practice with evidence, framing, or analytic structure.

 Reference